Know your echelon. Keep formation. Climb.

 Declare the climb

-The next level, four to eight quarters out, with the financial targets that make it real.
-Never two levels.
-Climbs get longer as you rise.
+The next echelon, two to four quarters out, with the financial targets that make it real.
+Never two echelons.
+A climb runs two to four quarters, whatever echelon you’re at.

 Objectives, one E each